 Community Centers Decarbonization and Electrification (Decarbonization Package One)

-In 2023-2024, Seattle Parks and Recreation (SPR) worked with Ecotope Inc. and completed a feasibility study.
-FSi Engineers is under contract with SPR as the design consultant and is working on the design.
+In 2023-2025, Seattle Parks and Recreation (SPR) worked with Ecotope Inc on a feasibility study and with FSi Engineers on the 30% design.
+In June 2026, SPR has executed a separate contract with Sazan Group to complete the remaining design and construction administration work.
 SPR has hired McKinstry as the GC/CM contractor and preconstruction services has started in October 2025.

 Schedule